microsoft/CCF/doc/developers/js_app.rst

    :language: js

 .. note::
-    See the :ref:`tsoa-based app example <tsoa-app>` on how to automatically validate JSON request data using TypeScript types.
+    See the :ref:`tsoa-based app example <developers/js_app_tsoa_npm:TypeScript Application using Node.js, npm, and tsoa>` on how to automatically validate
+    JSON request data using TypeScript types.